bitovi/academy/src/react-native/19-performance-optimization/performance-optimization.md

 ### Solution 1

-If you’ve implemented the solution correctly, the tests will pass when you run `npm run test`!
+If you’ve implemented the solution correctly, you will see the new `BUNDLE` line logged while the server is running.

 <details>
 <summary>Click to see the solution</summary>